madhumithra13052008-crypto/Module1/README.md

 ## Result
 Thus the given Python Program has been exceuted successfully and the output has been verified.

-# EX 01-D- Datatypes-Complex Number Creation in Python
+# EX 01-D:Datatypes-Complex Number Creation in Python

 ##  Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.